daryleserrant/GroceryItemsClustering/README.md

 # GroceryItemsClustering

 Clustering Grocery Items takehome challenge.
-From "A Collection of Data Science Takehome Challenges" by Guilio Palombo.
+From *A Collection of Data Science Takehome Challenges* by Guilio Palombo.

 ## Challenge Description
 Company XYZ is an online grocery store.
 In the current version of the website, they have manually grouped the items into a few categories based on their experience.